 Devotion, contemplation and offering assistance to travellers: this statement of purpose, preserved from 1,200 years ago, defines the character of the Benedictine Monastery of St. Johann right down to the present day.
 Today, the nuns still live and work in this UNESCO World Heritage Site.
-They offer places in the guest house for people who want to treat themselves to a period of retreat or a week of fasting: to decelerate the pace of their lives, inside a World Heritage place.
+They offer places in the guest house for people who want to treat themselves to a period of retreat: to decelerate the pace of their lives, inside a World Heritage place.
 The monastery, which was founded in 775, particularly owes its World Heritage listing to a unique cycle of murals from the Carolingian period.
 These frescoes were created around the year 800 and they made the monastery church famous far beyond the borders of Switzerland.

 From Chur, take the Rhaetian railway via Landquart-Klosters through the Vereina Tunnel to Sagliains, where a regional train brings you to Zernez.
 From there take the post bus across the Ofen Pass to Müstair, directly in front of the monastery.
 Total travelling time: 3 hours.